Changissnz/TAGIB/README.md

 The Lord Commodore Marshall"

 # Part XXII
+## Chief Admiral is a diplomat and a leaker to Aunt Marie

 From: Chief Admiral Roumannios de la Cruziyez
 To: Marie, aunt of the keyboard warrior